 The Young Geographer of the Year competition

-With just over a week to go until applications close (1 October), we’re really looking forward to this year’s competition.
-Run by the Royal Geographical Society (with IBG) in partnership with Geographical, the Young Geographer of the Year competition is supported by OS, Esri UK, Stanfords and Philip's.
+With just over a week to go until applications close, we’re really looking forward to this year’s Young Geographer of the Year competition.

 As an annual competition, the Young Geographer of the Year was created by the Society to recognise the outstanding work of the next generation of geographers.
 It has been running for over 20 years and in 2020 over 10,000 young people took part!

 Open to pupils from primary to A Level, the competition encourages thoughtful and creative answers to the competition’s theme which is set each year.